Cancún International Airport: Train

 Cancún Airport railway station is located across Federal Highway 180 from Cancún International Airport.
 The station features nine platforms.
 It handles services along both the western route, connecting to destinations such as Chichén Itzá, Mérida, and Campeche, and the southern route, which includes stops at Tulum, Tulum Airport, and Chetumal Airport.
-Trains are scheduled to operate at least every 2 hours along these routes.
-The Conexión Intermodal Tren Maya is a shuttle bus system linking the airport’s four terminals to the railway station.
+The Conexión Intermodal Tren Maya is a shuttle bus system linking the airport's four terminals to the railway station.